sunpy/sunpy-1.0-paper/.github/ISSUE_TEMPLATE/author_submission.md

 ---

 <!--
-We welcome anyone who has made a meaningful contribution to the SunPy community to be a coauthor on this paper.
-If you feel that you have made a meaningful contribution and would like to be a coauthor, please submit an issue with the following details.
+The SunPy v1.0 paper will have an inclusive authorship policy based on an honor system.
+If you feel your contribution to the SunPy community, code, or ecosystem is enough to warrant authorship, please fill out all the sections of the following template:
 !-->

 ## Details